 Chemours Glycolic Acid is the smallest alpha hydroxycarboxylic acid.
 Glycolic Acid has dual functional groups of OH and the COOH.
 These groups result in Chemours Glycolic Acid being an effective low pH acid while also functioning as an excellent de-scaling and chelating agent.
 These dual functionality groups coupled with the small molecular size of Chemours Glycolic Acid allows for high penetration and efficacy across industries and applications.
 In addition, Chemours Glycolic Acid is preferred to other strong mineral and organic acids due to Chemours Glycolic Acid's environmental profile.
-Total acid , as Glycolic (% wt) 71 ± 1 Formic acid (% wt) <1 Sulfates, as SO4 (ppm) ≤800 Color, Gardner ≤3 Turbidity (ntu) ≤6 Filterable Solids None Appearance: A clear, light amber liquid with a mild odor resembling burnt sugar that is visibly free of suspended matter NSF 60 certified (only source) Domestically produced (only source in North America) Chloride free (non-MCA production method) Readily biodegradeable, 90% in 7 days No VOC Negligible odor Less corrosive than other mineral and organic acids (collateral available) Excellent salt solubility Fully water soluble USDA approved for non-food contact Chemours Glycolic Acid Technical Grade, 70% is widely used accross varied industries, such as; oil and gas, HIC, building and construction, coating and inks, metal surface treatment, electronics manufacturing, polymer manufacturing, dairy processing, and more.
+Total acid , as Glycolic (% wt) 71 ± 1 Formic acid (% wt) <1 Sulfates, as SO4 (ppm) ≤800 Color, Gardner ≤3 Turbidity (ntu) ≤6 Filterable Solids None Appearance: A clear, light amber liquid with a mild odor resembling burnt sugar that is visibly free of suspended matter NSF 60 certified (only source) Domestically produced (only source in North America) Chloride free (non-MCA production method) Readily biodegradable, 90% in 7 days No VOC Negligible odor Less corrosive than other mineral and organic acids (collateral available) Excellent salt solubility Fully water soluble USDA approved for non-food contact Helps with bleed control by penetrating the substrate vertically; decreasing the lateral spread of ink Chemours Glycolic Acid Technical Grade, 70% is widely used accross varied industries, such as; oil and gas, HIC, building and construction, coating and inks, metal surface treatment, electronics manufacturing, polymer manufacturing, dairy processing, and more.

 Lutron® HF 1 is a highly miscible polyglycol ether that is commonly used as a basic brightener, flux and heat-transfer fluid for the plastic and soldering industries.